maxtara/gonat/README.md

 ethtool -K veth0 tso off
 ethtool -K veth0 gso off
 ethtool -K veth0 gro off
 ```

-### Plans
-  * First version
-    * One interface to NAT from (no hairpinning).
-Has an IP address on the interface.
-Replies to pings and arp requests.
-    * One interface to NAT to, using the already configured interface..

 ### Speed test

 ```
 # Add a route for speedtest.net get from ping speedtest.net. /16 - as it seems to change a bit
 ip route add 151.101.0.0/16 via 10.0.0.1